 - ½ cup raw or dry roasted peanuts (67g)

-- 1 tablespoon red pepper flakes, for garnish
+- 1 teaspoon red pepper flakes, for garnish

 - ⅓ cup sliced green onion, for garnish (18g)

 - Marinade: Stir all the ingredients to together in a bowl, then pour it over the meat.
 Toss the chicken pieces until they are well coated in the marinade, then cover then refrigerate for 20 minutes up to overnight.